trepallan/english4learn/README.md

-TypeScript source code from english4learn.com, an english class writed using react/node
+TypeScript source code from english4learn.com, an english class app writed using react/node